DavidUdell/sparse_circuit_discovery/README.markdown

 their contexts, to a specified length out to either side.

-_Blue and red tokens_ in individual boxes at the bottom are the logits most upweighted/downweighted by that ablation. (_Gray_ is the 0.0 effect edge case.)
+_Blue and red tokens_ in individual boxes at the bottom are the logits most upweighted/downweighted by that dimension. (_Gray_ is the 0.0 effect edge case.)

 _Arrows_ between boxes represent downstream ablation effects on other features.
 Red arrows represent downweighting, blue arrows represent upweighting, and